OpenXiangShan/NEMU/docs/prepare_image_for_checkpoint.md

       - Execute make in the `NEMU/resource/simpoint/simpoint_repo` directory to get the executable file `NEMU/resource/simpoint/simpoint_repo/bin/simpoint`
       - Execute `make riscv64-xs_defconfig` in the `$(NEMU_HOME)` directory, then execute `make menuconfig` to tweak the desired options on your own, then execute make.
       - Execute the make command in `NEMU/resource/gcpt_restore` directory to compile gcpt.bin

+## Build

+- Modify initramfs-spec.txt and run.sh in $(RISCV_ROOTFS_HOME)/rootfsimg, write the files you want to put into rootfs into initramfs-spec.txt, and write the ready-to-run command in run.sh.
+By default, hello will be used as the workload, if you want to use simpoint profiling and checkpoint, you need to prepare your own workload.
+- Go to the riscv-pk directory, exec `make clean` first, then exec `make -j`, the binart file bbl.bin is generated in the build directory.
+- See the FAQ section if you have any questions.

+## FAQ

+- Compile prompt: "Error: unrecognized opcode csr*, extension 'zicsr' required"
+   - cause: Wrong version of GCC
+   - solution: Add `_zicsr_zifencei` in arch/riscv/Makefile
+   - screenshot:

+- Compile prompt: "busybox not found"
+   - cause: Error while pulling busybox
+   - solution: Go to the `$(RISCV_ROOTFS_HOME)/apps/busybox` directory and delete `repo` directory in it, then manually execute make in `$(RISCV_ROOTFS_HOME)/apps/busybox`, and if everything works, you will see busybox start to compile and eventually generate a soft link to `repo/busybox` in the build directory.
+   - screenshot:

+- Compile prompt: 'multiple definition of yylloc'
+   - cause: Wrong version of GCC
+   - solution: Add `HOSTCFLAGS += -fcommon` to the `Makefile` in the top-level directory of `riscv-linux`
+   - screenshot: